zinichakraborty/bootcampexercises-f23/exer5/README.md

 Simple instructions: We are creating a simple Marta Interface for the gold line.
 This exercise will be built upon in Exercise 6.

-Congrats on making it your first bootcamp React project!
+Congrats on making it to your first bootcamp React project!
-To create your React app go to the exer5 folder in CommandLine or Terminal and run `npx create-react-app marta-interface`.
-After it finishes installing dependencies, go ahead and do `cd marta-interface`; you are now in your React app!
+To create your React app go to the exer5 folder in command line or terminal and run `npx create-react-app marta-interface`.
+After it finishes installing dependencies, go ahead and run `cd marta-interface`; you are now in your React app!

-To view your code, run `npm start` in CommandLine or Terminal in that folder.
+To run your code locally, run `npm start` in command line or terminal in that folder.
 Right now you should be seeing a bunch of stuff that React has naturally displayed whenever you initialize a React app.
 You can ignore everything except `index.js` and `App.js`.
 The `index.js` file is what you are actually seeing when you run `npm start`, and there is only an App component being displayed.
 The code for what the App component displays is in `App.js`.
 In `App.js` you will display your frontend code.

 To get started, create a `server` and `components` folder within `src`.
 Inside the server folder you could include files like an `trainsapi.js` file that calls the Marta API.
 The call should return an array with each index stating all the information for each individual train somewhat like ([train1 data, train2 data, etc]).
-This data should be filtered after the call to only return all the train info for trains that are part of the *gold line*, so only `"LINE":"GOLD"`.
+This data should be filtered after the call to only return info for trains that are part of the *gold line* (i.e. only include objects with the property `"LINE":"GOLD"`).
 When calling the Marta API, there are certain settings we want to include inside the async function to avoid issues.
 Those are listed below.
 ```
 let requestSettings = {
         method: "get",